wertyuu/Mcgill-U1-Assignments/COMP273/4_Assignment/ReadMe.txt

     this norm is non-zero, this means that the computed result is no close enough to the actual result.
 If the norm is close to zero, this means the computed result is a close approximation of the actual result.

+    The frobenius norm is not exactly zero for a correct answer because of loss of precision during the multiplication or the answer put inside of C* is not precise enough.

 2.
     n^2 + (2n)*(n^2) = 2n^3 + n^2